-Now I know that there is a lot of buzz going on these days about "social justice, natural justice, restorative justice, retributive justice" and which is really true justice, which is the better kind of justice, and all that sort of stuff...
+Now justice is a hot-topic these days, we hear a lot about "social justice, natural justice, restorative justice, retributive justice" and which is really true justice, which is the better kind of justice, and all that sort of stuff...

-Instead I like the word the bible uses for justice in Jeremiah 10:24.
-"Mishpat" and it's all about God's laws, God's rulings, God's decisions, because when your starting point is God - as opposed to society, the natural world, relationships or punishment - I think you're getting off to a much better start...
+But I like the word used for justice in Jeremiah 10:24 - "Mishpat" and that sort of justice it's all about God's laws, God's rulings, God's decisions, and when your starting point for justice comes from God - as opposed to public opinion, or what people call the natural world, or relationships or punishment - I think you're getting off to a much better start...